Monthly Archives: December 2023

 And chances are, now that you are trying to move to a closer to “home” market, you have no clue what suppliers are there, what their real production capabilities are, how well they have served other customers in your industry, how easy they are to work with, what your chances of (eventually) becoming a customer of choice really are, and how much help you can get on the ground if you need it.
 So you need a Global Sourcing Agency to help you, just like you will often need a Big Consulting Agency to help you with Procurement Transformation.
 But in this situation, it is many times more critical you choose the right one.
 If you choose a Global Sourcing Agency that specializes in China manufacturers when you are trying to pull out of China sourcing for your North American Market (and thus need deep insight into the Mexican and Brazilian manufacturing market), you’re not going to get many (if any) good options and end up being convinced that, for worse or for even worse, you need to stay in China.

 So where’s all this coming from?
-China-sponsored business spam.
-For example, the Business NewsWire and the Big News Network are pushing an unattributed article titled The Role of Global Sourcing Agencies in Business across any business spam site that will accept it.
-(Courtesy of OwlSourcing, a China Sourcing Agent, as that is what “Global Sourcing Agencies” links to.)
-It’s a thinly veiled attempt to ensure that, with the current (long overdue) focus on “near-sourcing” (which you should have been doing since the initial rise of Mexican outsourcing half a century ago as a response to the introduction of Maquiladoras in the 1960s), that you stay in China (which is, of course, the LAST thing you should do unless you are also selling that product to China).
+What appears to be sponsored business spam.
+For example, the Business NewsWire and the Big News Network are pushing an unattributed* article titled The Role of Global Sourcing Agencies in Business across any business press release site that will accept it.
+In our opinion, it’s a thinly veiled attempt to ensure that, with the current (long overdue) focus on “near-sourcing” (which you should have been doing since the initial rise of Mexican outsourcing half a century ago as a response to the introduction of Maquiladoras in the 1960s), that you stay in China (which is, of course, likely the LAST thing you should do unless you are also selling that product to China or nearby [Austral]Asia).

 It’s yet another article making generalized good points about how Global Sourcing Agencies can help in theory, but whether they achieve that in practice depends on whether they have the right people, the right relationships, and the right technology — in the region you need them to be in.
-(Which, and we can not say this enough, is NOT China!)
+(Which, and we can not say this enough, is often NOT China!)

 ‘Tis the season … to bring an end to seasonality!
 (And JIT!)